Q: What is AWS Backup?

 AWS Backup extends its in-cloud, fully managed service capabilities to your VMware environment, helping you provide a unified view of backups across your AWS and on-premises AWS environments.
-AWS Backup integrates with VMware ESXi VMs, schedules and manages VMware backups, and stores backups in AWS, allowing you to fully manage VMware data protection from AWS.
+AWS Backup integrates with VMware ESXi VMs, schedules and manages VMware backups, and stores backups in AWS, so you can fully manage VMware data protection from AWS.
 Using AWS Backup, you can efficiently store backups in AWS, and copy them across AWS Regions and accounts for business continuity and ransomware protection.
-You can restore VMware backups on premises or in VMware CloudTM on AWS for business continuity validation and test/dev use cases.
-The AWS Backup policy-driven approach enables you to centrally manage protection of VMware workloads along with supported AWS services for compute, storage, and databases in an automated, scalable way.
+You can restore VMware backups on premises or in AWS for business continuity validation and test/dev use cases.
+The AWS Backup policy-driven approach helps you centrally manage protection of VMware workloads along with supported AWS services for compute, storage, and databases in an automated, scalable way.

 Q: How does AWS Backup support for VMware work?

 AWS Backup connects to VMware workloads using AWS Backup gateway, which you’ll deploy in your VMware environment.
 AWS Backup gateway discovers VMs through VMware vCenter Server, takes VM snapshots, and manages backup and restore data between AWS Backup and your VMware environment.
-You can use tags or VM Resource IDs or group assignment by VM folder or hypervisor to assign VMs to your backup policies, which centrally govern data protection of VMware VMs with supported AWS Backup services.
+You can use tags, VM Resource IDs, or group assignment by VM folder or hypervisor to assign VMs to your backup policies.
+These centrally govern data protection of VMware VMs with supported AWS Backup services.
 After completing these steps, AWS Backup starts backing up VMs securely into its storage vaults.
 You can view your VMware backups from AWS Backup and restore the backups on premises or in AWS as per your requirement.

 Q: Which VMware versions and features do you support using AWS Backup?

-AWS Backup supports VMware ESXi 6.7.X, and 7.0.X VMs running on NFS, VMFS, and VSAN datastores on premises and in VMware CloudTM on AWS.
-In addition, AWS Backup supports both SCSI Hot-Add and Network Block Device (NBD) transport modes for copying data from source virtual machines (VMs) to AWS.
+AWS Backup supports VMware ESXi 6.7.X, and 7.0.X VMs running on NFS, VMFS, and VSAN datastores on premises, in VMware CloudTM on AWS, and on VMware CloudTM on AWS Outposts.
+And AWS Backup supports both SCSI Hot-Add and Network Block Device (NBD) transport modes for copying data from source virtual machines (VMs) to AWS.

 Q: Where can I restore VMware backups?

-You can restore VMware backups to a new on-premises VMware virtual host or to VMware CloudTM on AWS from the AWS Backup console.
+You can restore VMware backups to a new on-premises VMware virtual host, VMware CloudTM on AWS, VMware CloudTM on AWS Outposts, Amazon EBS, or Amazon EC2 from the AWS Backup console.

 Q: Can I transition VMware backups to a cold storage tier?